SpikeHD/gfxinfo/README.md

 # TODO

+Nothing is final, some things on some platforms are stubbed.
+PRs are welcome!

 (Windows support is speculative, as it uses the Windows API and I don't have a Windows machine to test on.
 It did work partially in a VM using the basic display driver!)

 * [ ] Cross-platform vendor support